schatzlab/appliedgenomics2021/assignments/assignment5/README.md

 - Question 3c.
 Create a heatmap of the expression matrix.
 Order the genes by cluster, but keep the time points in numerical order.

 - Question 3d.
-Visualize the expression data using t-SNE
+Visualize the expression data using t-SNE.

 - Question 3e.
-Using the same data, visualize the expression data using UMAP
+Using the same data, visualize the expression data using UMAP.

 - Question 3f.
 In a few sentences, compare and contrast the (1) heatmap, (2) PCA, (3) t-SNE and (4) UMAP results.
 Be sure to comment on understandability, relative positioning of clusters, runtime, and any other significant factors that you see.